 Since Redevelopment ended, California has instituted a form of tax increment legislation, SB 628 (Beall) from 2014 authorized the establishment of Enhanced Infrastructure Financing Districts (EIFDs) to allow cities and counties to promote economic development through the use of tax increment funding.
 AB 2 (Alejo) from 2015 authorizes cities and counties to establish Community Revitalization and Investment Authorities (CRIAs) to promote community revitalization and affordable housing through the use of tax increment financing.
 AB 1568 (Bloom) from 2017 authorizes cities and counties to use sales taxes and transaction and use taxes within EIFDs to finance affordable housing on infill sites.

-A small hand full of EIFD's that have been established, new tools are needed.
-California's climate, transportation, and housing challenges require a fresh approach that aligns funding to build infrastructure and equitable communities.
+Some new EIFD's that have been established, however that lack adequate funding.
+California's climate, transportation, and housing challenges require a fresh approach that leverages funding to build infrastructure and equitable communities.

-AB 930:
+AB 930